 Assuming an 8% return, without a disability, you would have accumulated about $1,100,000 at age 65.

 But, because you are disabled, you exhaust the $75,000.
 It’s gone.
 You are still disabled.
-Additionally, your spouse works more, and family helps with the kids.
+Additionally, your spouse works more, and the family helps with the kids.
 You take out a home equity loan to pay for things, too.
-Thankfully, the mortgage is paid.
-While you are grateful, however, it is a financial strain and stressful.
-It makes you worried.
+While you remain grateful, you still feel financial strain and stress.
+You are worried.
+To add insult to injury, you are worried about your disability as well.

-After 2 years, you are back at work.
+After 2 years of disability (average claim), you are back at work.
 You’ve used $120,000 ($5,000 per month) between your home equity loan and 401k.
-However, you are 2 years older.
+However, you are now 2 years older.
 Moreover, you don’t have retirement savings anymore, so you start over.

 You contribute $500 each month.
 At age 65, you have about $433,000!